sbthepotato/DAT640-Project-22H/datasets/README.md

 # Datasets

-There's nothing to run here but you can look at the DBpedia datasets in the `DBpedia` directory and you can look at the Wikidata datasets in the `Wikidata` directory.
+There's nothing to run here but you can look at the DBpedia datasets in the `./DBpedia` directory and you can look at the Wikidata datasets in the `./Wikidata` directory.

 Right now only the DBpedia dataset has been run.